-The Feliks Audio Envy is a flagship Class A tube headphone amplifier with pre-amp capabilities and up to 8W of output power.
+Today, we review the Feliks Audio Envy which is a flagship Class A tube headphone amplifier with pre-amp capabilities and up to 8W of output power.
 It is priced from €6499.

-Disclaimer: The Feliks Audio Envy was sent to us as a sample in exchange for our honest opinion in this review.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 Thank you to Feliks Audio for giving us this opportunity.

-To read more about Feliks Audio reviews on Headfonics click here.
+To read more about Feliks Audio products featured on Headfonics click here.

 Poland’s Feliks Audio has been a regular on our website for the last 6 years with some highly-rated headphone tube amplifiers such as the Elise and the Euforia.
 However, the launch of the new Envy is by far their most ambitious headphone amplifier to date, and coincidentally my first time reviewing their gear.

 The price point is not for the faint of heart starting at €6499 so you can consider the launch a prestige project of sorts and yes, it is their flagship tube headphone amplifier.

 However, the Envy is more than just some nice wood panels and a line-up of fancy tube choices.
 It’s got power, plenty of it also for hard-to-drive headphones that should prove attractive to Susvara fans, and a decent amount of connectivity options to fit right into a decent home system also.